tmt514/algorithm-analysis/src/matching/list.md

 [^5]: Harold N. Gabow, [An Efficient Implementation of Edmonds' Algorithm for Maximum Matching on Graphs](https://web.eecs.umich.edu/~pettie/matching/Gabow-general-matching-1976.pdf). (also in [Gabow's 1974 PhD Thesis](https://books.google.com/books/about/Implementation_of_Algorithms_for_Maximum.html?id=x9A-AAAAIAAJ))

+[^9]: H. N. Gabow, Scaling algorithms for network problems, Journal of Computer and System Sciences, 31 (1985), pp. 148–168.

+[^6]: Ming-Yang Kao, Tak Wah Lam, Wing-Kin Sung, and Hing-Fung Ting.
+[A Decomposition Theorem for Maximum Weight Bipartite Matchings](https://arxiv.org/pdf/cs/0011015.pdf).
+J, ACM 2001 and ESA 1999.

+[^7]: H. W. Kuan.
+The Hungarian method for the assignment problem, Naval Research Logistics Quarterly, 2 (1955), pp. 83–97.

+[^8]: M. L. Fredman and R. E. Tarjan.
+Fibonacci heaps and their uses in improved network optimization algorithms, Journal of the ACM, 34 (1987), pp. 596–615.
+FOCS 1984

+[^10]: H. N. Gabow and R. E. Tarjan, Faster scaling algorithms for network problems, SIAM Journal on Computing, 18 (1989), pp. 1013–1036. (also STOC 1988)

+[^11]: J. E. Hopcroft and R. M. Karp, An $n^{5/2}$ algorithm for maximum matching in bipartite graphs, SIAM Journal on Computing, 2 (1973), pp. 225–231

+[^12]: T. Feder and R. Motwani, Clique partitions, graph compression and speeding-up algorithms, Journal of Computer and System Sciences, 51 (1995), pp. 261–272